 This is because the China Xbox 360 Wireless Receiver is emitting a different hardware ID then the Microsoft one.
-USB\VID_045E&PID_0291 for windows 7 and USB\VID_05C6&PID_9244 for Windows 10.
+USB\VID_05C6&PID_9244 for Windows 10 to be exact.
 Because of this Windows has no clue on what to do about this and Unlike a wired 360 controller or dance pad where it will simply pull its drivers off of Windows Update.
 It cannot do anything with our Chinese receiver.

 So how do we work around this problem?

 Simple, we force the Microsoft driver down its throat!!!

 You are first going to want to download the driver from Microsoft’s site dealing with Xbox Controllers.
 We highly recommend installing this driver as it will load all of the default Microsoft interfaces for this tutorial.
 Microsofts driver will give you a battery utility so when you press your center button for Xbox control it will tell you how much battery is left in your controller.